Tiramisioux/cinemate/README.md

 HDMI monitor has to be connected on startup for scripts to work.

 Sometimes script does not recognize SSD drive on startup.
-Then disconnect and connect the drive again.
+Then try disconnecting and connecting the drive again.